bcardiff/docker-rclone/README.md

 # docker-rclone

-**Credit to Brian J. Cardiff for the orginal project @ https://github.com/bcardiff/docker-rclone**

 Docker image to perform a [rclone](http://rclone.org) sync based on a cron schedule, with [healthchecks.io](https://healthchecks.io) monitoring.

 rclone is a command line program to sync files and directories to and from: